April 14, 2013

 Google Zeitgeist 2008

-Zeitgeist is a “borrowed word”, from an English language point of view.
+Zeitgeist is a borrowed word, from an English language point of view.
 It means “signs of the times”.
-Yes, I realize that zeitgeist is singular, but somehow, we seem to have made it plural in the process of adoption from German.
+Yes, I realize that zeitgeist is singular, but somehow we seem to have made it plural in the process of adoption from German.
+Or maybe not, as it is sometimes capitalized, as a proper noun, the Zeitgeist.
+Perhaps it is one of those mysterious, uncountable words?

 Methodology